FermiQ/bigdft-suite/index.rst

 Welcome to BigDFT-suite's documentation!
 ========================================

-The `BigDFT-suite` project regroup the packages which are needed to install, run and employ the BigDFT code for production calculations.
+The `BigDFT-suite` project regroups the packages which are needed to install, run and employ the BigDFT code for production calculations.